 - Find your point of difference: What makes you unique?

 - Develop reasons to believe: Statements that empower and prove the point of difference.

 4. Utilize the power of the proposal.

 You might wonder – how influential are proposals anymore?
 (Here’s a hint: they’re more powerful than you might think.)
-Kyle Racki explains that a proposal isn’t just a series of words, terms, and figures; it’s a chance for you and your company to express the commitment and attention to detail that you’ll put into your work.
+Kyle Racki explains that a bid isn’t just a series of words, terms, and figures; it’s a chance for you and your company to express the commitment and attention to detail you’ll put into your work.
 Consider adding images, video, and other non-text elements that frame the proposal to make it easier to skim.
-(Because let’s be honest, how many people are reading a twenty-page proposal?
+(Because, let’s be honest, how many people are reading a twenty-page proposal?

 Understand that companies will sometimes accept the first proposal they get, regardless of the pricing or other offerings; there is simply a positive correlation between the speed of the proposal and the acceptance rate.
 So while you shouldn’t submit a proposal quickly at the expense of quality, you also need to keep in mind that the prospect could accept another before you send your own.

 If possible, be present during the proposal review, whether physical or virtual.
 That way, you can advocate for yourself, answer questions, and address potential objections.

 It’s introductory psychology: people buy from people they like and like people similar to themselves.
 In our episode with Shaheem Alam, he explained the importance of speaking the customer’s language.
 As a salesperson, the product or service you sell is seldom to “generate more sales.”
 Determine the specific problem your address, and then capitalize on that.
 Don’t sell yourself the way everybody else does; find a way to be different.